-We are one of the world's leading clinical contract research organizations, or CROs, by revenue, solely focused on providing scientifically-driven outsourced clinical development services to the biotechnology, pharmaceutical and medical device industries.
+We are one of the world's leading CROs by revenue, solely focused on providing scientifically-driven outsourced clinical development services to the biotechnology, pharmaceutical and medical device industries.
 Our mission is to accelerate the global development of safe and effective medical therapeutics.
 We differentiate ourselves from our competitors by our disciplined operating model centered on providing full-service Phase I-IV clinical development services and our therapeutic expertise.
 We believe this combination results in timely and cost-effective delivery of clinical development services for our customers.
 We believe that we are a partner of choice for small- and mid-sized biopharmaceutical companies based on our ability to consistently utilize our full-service, disciplined operating model to deliver timely and high-quality results for our customers.

-We focus on conducting clinical trials across all major therapeutic areas, with particular strength in Oncology, Metabolic Disease, Cardiology, Antiviral and Anti-infective, or AVAI, and Central Nervous System, or CNS.
-Our global platform includes approximately 3,600 employees across 39 countries, providing our customers with broad access to diverse markets and patient populations as well as local regulatory expertise and market knowledge.
+We focus on conducting clinical trials across all major therapeutic areas, with particular strength in Oncology, Metabolic Disease, Cardiology, AVAI, and CNS.
+Our global platform includes approximately 4,500 employees across 41 countries, providing our customers with broad access to diverse markets and patient populations as well as local regulatory expertise and market knowledge.